Lupennat/lupdo-postgre/README.md

 ## Postgres lastInsertId

-When `pdo.query()` is executed outside a transaction, lupdo-postgres automatically try to fetch LastInsertId and if available and it will return last id when `stmt.lastInsertId()` is called.
+When `pdo.query()` is executed outside a transaction, lupdo-postgres automatically try to fetch LastInsertId and if available it will return last id when `stmt.lastInsertId()` is called.

 Lupdo-postgress can fetch LastInsertId on real-time when called inside a `transaction` or when statement is prepared through `pdo.prepare()`.\
 If you pass sequence name as parameter, it should retrieve current session value of sequence.